RogerioSoares96/CatBook/README.md

 That final winner will have a vote tallied to it's name and the final winner will be decided each month!

 Happy days for Cat lovers!

+Future updated to be described in this README...